Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote ID

-Every drone flown outdoors must broadcast its ID, location, and altitude unless operating inside an FAA-Recognized Identification Area (FRIA).
-Georgia has a limited number of FRIAs, mostly AMA club fields.
+Every drone flown outdoors must broadcast its ID, location, and altitude via direct Remote ID.
+Applies unless operating inside FAA-Recognized Identification Area (FRIA).
+Applies statewide in Georgia.

-Required for Class B, C, D, and surface-E airspace
+Required for flights in Class B, C, D, and surface-E airspace

 For complete federal regulations, see our Federal Regulations page.